Anna Maria Amcats

-Anna Maria College participates in 13 intercollegiate sports at the NCAA Division III level.
+The Anna Maria Amcats is the nickname of the intercollegiate athletic teams of Anna Maria College, located in Paxton, Massachusetts.
+The school's teams participate in 13 intercollegiate sports at the NCAA Division III level.

 Twelve of Anna Maria's teams are members of the Great Northeast Athletic Conference (GNAC), while football plays in the Eastern Collegiate Football Conference (ECFC).
 The AMCATS name is derived from the acronym Anna Maria College Athletic Team Sports.